Jane Austen 250

 Our celebratory festivals!

-Throughout 2025, we have been hosting a series of festivals to celebrate Jane Austenâs special anniversary year.
-Thank you to everyone who joined us for our Pride and Prejudice Festival in January, our Spring Fling: Sense and Sensibility Festival in May, our Emma Festival in July and our Persuasion & Poetry Festival in September.
-Tickets are now on sale for our final festival, Jane Austen’s Birthday Celebration (12-16 December)!
-Each festival features a programme of special events, including themed tours, walks, performances, workshops, pop-up talks, late views and more!
+Throughout 2025, we hosted a series of festivals to celebrate Jane Austenâs special anniversary year.
+Thank you to everyone who joined us for our Pride and Prejudice Festival in January; our Spring Fling: Sense and Sensibility Festival in May; our Emma Festival in July; our Persuasion & Poetry Festival in September and our final festival, Jane Austen’s Birthday Celebration in December.

 Our podcast!